mcgrof/oscheck/README.md

 ## Expunge files

-We need a way to express to skip tests to work with a baseline. fstests tends to refer to this as "expunging" tests. fstests supports the abilty to specify an expunge list as a file, and multiple expunge lists can be used.
+We need a way to express to skip tests to work with a baseline. fstests tends to refer to this as "expunging" tests. fstests supports the ability to specify an expunge list as a file, and multiple expunge lists can be used.
 Comments on expunge files are always ignored.
 The expected format of the file is one entry per line, comments after the line are ignored.